OCB7D2D/OcbCore/README.md

 Secondly, once a world is being loaded, the game also loads the XML config in that same load order.

-Note: the algorithm to determine that order is not really battle- tested, so expect that it might have bugs in some edge-cases.
+Note: the algorithm to determine that order is not really battle-tested, so expect that it might have bugs in some edge-cases.
 It should properly detect circular dependencies though.

 ## Conditional Harmony Patching